 Yesterday I found a bird skull in the garden while I was weeding.
 I like the way there is a little patch of feathers on the top of it’s head, like a macabre toupee.
 In one of those cases of art foreshadowing life, I wrote a poem a long while back about digging up bird … Continue reading manifest poetry

-(this is the last post about the book launches, you might be relieved to read…) The Comforter Cocktail (We made this in a big punch bowl, but of course you can make it by the glass also.)
-One part Blackcurrant Vodka Four parts soda water Enough rose-infused sugar syrup to make it pink and tasty. … Continue reading The Comforter Cocktail
+The Comforter Cocktail We made this in a big punch bowl, but of course you can make it by the glass also.
+One part Blackcurrant Vodka Four parts soda water Enough rose-infused sugar syrup to make it pink and tasty.
+This is the stuff I used – it’s French, lovely and costs about $18 for … Continue reading The Comforter Cocktail